tracyjohnson213/cyberpatriots/README.md

 ### Disclaimer

-This project was created for educational purposes to meet the requirements of the User Centric Developement Milestone Project 1.
+This project was created for educational purposes to meet the requirements of the User Centric Developement Milestone Project 1 to demonstrate competency in basic knowledge of:
+- HTML/HTML5
+- CSS/CSS3
+- Responsive Web Design
+- User experience design
+- Bootstrap 4
+- Git/GitHub
+- Wireframing
+- README file
 Copyright © Tracy Johnson & Code Institute 2019